Early Childhood Professional Certificate (ECPC)

 - ECPC Information Session

-- Employed in a licensed child care setting working with children 5 years or younger (preferably 3-5 years of age) - volunteering is not accepted.
+- Employed in a licensed child care setting or a licensed family child care home working with children 5 years or younger (preferably birth-3 years of age) - volunteering is not accepted.

 - TABE Exam (9D Survey) www.palmbeachstate.edu/Testing